It was updated on October 3, 2022

 disclose the information you provide or which we

 carefully before using our Services.

 “Site” collectively means SOC Prime websites located at: https://tdm.socprime.com/, https://socprime.com/, https://my.socprime.com/.

-Background to the General Data Protection Regulation (‘GDPR’)The General Data Protection Regulation 2016/679 of the European parliament and of the Council (“GDPR”) replaces the EU Data Protection Directive of 1995 and supersedes the laws of individual Member States that were developed in compliance with the Data Protection Directive 95/46/EC.
-Its purpose is to protect the “rights and freedoms” of natural persons (i.e. living individuals) and to ensure that personal data is not processed without their knowledge, and, wherever possible, that it is processed with their consent.
+Background to the General Data Protection Regulation (‘GDPR’)The General Data Protection Regulation 2016/679 of the European Parliament and the Council (“GDPR”) replaces the EU Data Protection Directive of 1995 and supersedes the laws of individual Member States that were developed in compliance with the Data Protection Directive 95/46/EC.
+Its purpose is to protect the “rights and freedoms” of natural persons (i.e., living individuals), ensure that personal data is not processed without their knowledge, and, wherever possible, that it is processed with their consent.

-Information We Collect.
+Information We Collect

-SOC Prime may collect personally-identifying information provided through voluntary registration at https://tdm.socprime.com/signup/ and profile account:
+SOC Prime may collect personally-identifying information provided through voluntary registration at: https://tdm.socprime.com/signup/ and profile account:

 - Email addresses and names of your team.

 We may collect non-personal identification information about Users whenever they interact with our Site.
-Non-personal identification information may include the browser name, the type of computer and technical information about Users means of connection to our Site, such as the operating system and the Internet service providers utilized and other similar information.
+Non-personal identification information may include the browser name, the type of computer, and technical information about Users' means of connection to our Site, such as the operating system and the Internet service providers utilized and other similar information.